 Housing at Lee Point is unnecessary and will lead to:

-- Traffic congestion,
+- traffic congestion,

-- car dependency,
+- increased travel time and car dependency,

 - increased CO2 emissions,